mbloch/mapshaper/docs/examples/us-states.md

 * To see the list of built-in color schemes to use with `-classify`, run `mapshaper -colors`.
 You can also use `colors=random`.
 * The Albers USA projection (`-proj albersusa`) is a custom projection used by The New York Times for U.S. maps.
+* Applying a stroke to interior lines using `-innerlines` (and not to exterior lines) creates a more accurate and crisper-looking coastline.

 ### Assets